Starshopping-dev/VPN-CITY/README.md

 ## Container Structure

 Each proxy setup includes:
-- A NordVPN container for VPN connection
+- A NordVPN container for VPN connection (using azinchen/nordvpn:latest)
 - A Tinyproxy container for proxy service
 - An isolated Docker network
-- Automatic port forwarding
+- Automatic port forwarding and reconnection

 ## Security Notes